OffchainLabs/arbitrum-docs/arbitrum-docs/node-running/quickstart-running-a-node.md

 In the near future, feed endpoints will mandate compression using a custom dictionary.
 Therefore, if you plan to connect to a feed using anything other than a standard node, it is strongly advised to run a local feed relay.
 This will ensure that you have access to an uncompressed feed by default, maintaining optimal performance and compatibility.

-For a detailed instruction of how to run an Arbitrum full node , see [here](./how-tos/running-a-feed-relay.mdx).
+For a detailed instruction of how to run a feed relay, see [here](./how-tos/running-a-feed-relay.mdx).